dsmutin/ITMO_ScientificPython_2024/comand_list.md

 ## 15
 git checkout HW1
 git merge testing
-# All is fine....
-I think that there should be an issue that different files in testing branch and HW1 branch have different changes, so maybe I have a problem in revert command.
+### All is fine....
+#### I think that there should be an issue that different files in testing branch and HW1 branch have different changes, so maybe I have a problem in revert command.
+#### Why this conflict is avoiding, I don't know...
 git push origin HW1

 git add command_list.md